vekatze/neut/book/src/tutorial.md

 }
 ```

-What if the file `sample.nt` isn't at the root of the source directory?
+What if the file we want to `import` isn't at the root of the source directory?
 Suppose that the dependency `some-name` had contained a file `source/entity/item.nt`.
 In this case, the file `item.nt` can be imported from `new-item.nt` as follows:

 ```neut
 import {